Jamila Woods: Community organizing

-Woods is the Associate Artistic Director of Young Chicago Authors (YCA), an organization in the Chicago area dedicated to uplifting youth voices through arts, education, and mentorship.
+Woods was the Associate Artistic Director of Young Chicago Authors (YCA), an organization in the Chicago area dedicated to uplifting youth voices through arts, education, and mentorship.
 Through YCA, Woods helps to organize Louder Than a Bomb, the world's largest youth poetry slam festival.
 She also facilitates poetry workshops and creates curriculum for Chicago Public Schools.
 While in Providence, Woods served as a volunteer at non-profit arts center New Urban Arts.

 Music

 After completing studies at Brown, Woods and classmate Owen Hill formed soul-pop band Milo and Otis, or M&O, which released two albums: The Joy in 2012 and Almost Us in 2014.
 The song "Lift Up" on the band's debut album features Chance the Rapper.
 M&O disbanded in 2014.
 Woods is widely known for her other collaborative works with Chance the Rapper on the hit song "Sunday Candy" from the album Surf as well as "Blessings" from Coloring Book.
 Woods is also featured on the Macklemore & Ryan Lewis song "White Privilege II".
 In January 2016, Woods signed to Chicago's independent hip-hop label, Closed Sessions.
-In that same year Woods released her debut solo album titled, “HEAVN”.
-Follo,ing that album in May 2019, she released the album, “LEGACY!
-LEGACY!”
-Each song is named after a prolific black creator.
+In that same year Woods released her debut album Heavn on her SoundCloud page on July 11, 2016 to critical acclaim.
+The album features collaborations with Chance the Rapper, Noname, Saba, Lorine Chia, Kweku Collins and Donnie Trumpet.
+Heavn was ranked as the 36th best album of 2016 by Pitchfork.
+Heavn features a variety of producers, including oddCouple, a fellow Closed Sessions signee who produced five of the album's 12 tracks.
+In 2017, Woods partners with Jagjaguwar and Closed Sessions to re-release the album.